johsteffens/tbman/README.md

 ## Motivation for this project
 The management algorithm has been conceived and designed for the project [beth](https://github.com/johsteffens/beth).
 [Tbman](https://github.com/johsteffens/tbman) is a stand-alone spin-off offered for general purpose usage.
-I hope it will speed up your program and the you find the additional features useful.
+I hope it will enrich your program.

 **More Details:**
 * *Coming soon ...*